jaliss/securesocial/docs/src/manual/source/guide/views-customization.md

 **Make sure you do it the same way in your templates.**

 Furthermore, when importing the pre-existing templates for customization in your application, ensure that you do not have a models.securesocial package already defined in your application.
 This will likely cause Play to assume that all references to classes with securesocial as their root package are actually from your models.securesocial package.
-This is incorrect and will cause you to pull your hair out.
+This is incorrect and will likely cause compilation errors.